cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/0 - Scanning & Enumeration/3 - Enumerating SSH.md

 But it asks for a password!

-Sometimes a banner is exposed and we get information about ssh, but no banner in this example.
+<mark style="background: #BBFABBA6;">Sometimes a banner is exposed and we get information about ssh, but no banner in this example.</mark>